Careers360 Logo

 Uses of Concave Mirror

-1. Astronomical Telescopes: In observational astronomy, concave mirrors are used in various reflecting telescopes.
+1. Uses of Concave Mirror in Astronomical Telescopes: In observational astronomy, concave mirrors are used in various reflecting telescopes.
 The concave mirror collects light from distant celestial objects and focuses on the focal point.
 The intensity of the light increases because of the convergence of the light beam.
 The reflection of distant celestial objects is then visible through the eyepiece.

 Astronomical Telescopes: used on concave mirror